bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="9-29 of script.js." />
 </p>

-So this is the exact same code that we had before.
-We&apos;re just going to move it so that it&apos;s inside of an else statement.
+<p>So this is the exact same code that we had before.
+We&apos;re just going to
+move it so that it&apos;s inside of an else statement.
 So let&apos;s go over to our files.
 And here, I have, nothing has really changed here.
 This is the exact same set of files that I had at the end of the previous